Brain Tumor and Brain Cancer Child

 Treatment

-Care depends on the type and location of the tumor.
+The goal of treatment is to get rid of the tumor.
+How that is done depends on the tumor type and where it is in the brain.
 Care may involve using different methods.
-Some methods may leave your child with lasting problems.
+Some methods may leave a child with lasting problems.

 Medicines